 Milk, all types

-3rd step: Regular diet
+3rd step: Return to regular diet

 Try to eat smaller, more frequent meals, and add foods as tolerated.